Refinance Break-Even Calculator: How to Do the Math Without a Spreadsheet

 2. Amortization Reset

-Early mortgage payments are more interest-heavy.
-When you start a new loan, you often go back to that front-loaded interest phase.
-In practice, your payment may improve but your equity can build more slowly unless you pay extra principal.
+Early mortgage payments are interest-heavy.
+When you start a new loan, you go back to that front-loaded interest phase.
+In practice, your payment may improve, but your equity builds more slowly unless you pay extra principal.

 FAQs